2021 Chignik earthquake: Earthquake

 Occurring southeast of Perryville, Alaska (south of the Alaska Peninsula), the earthquake happened as the result of thrust faulting on or near the subduction zone interface between the Pacific and North America plates.
-The preliminary focal mechanism solution indicates rupture occurred on a fault dipping either shallowly to the northwest, or steeply to the southeast.
+The preliminary focal mechanism solution indicates that rupture occurred on a fault dipping either shallowly to the northwest, or steeply to the southeast.
 The location, mechanism and depth – and the large size of the event – are all consistent with slip occurring on the subduction zone interface between the two plates.
-At the location of this event, the Pacific plate converges with North America to the northwest at a rate of about 64 mm/yr, subducting at the Alaska-Aleutians trench ~125 km to the southeast of the earthquake.
+At the location of this event, the Pacific plate converges with North America to the northwest at a rate of about 6.4 cm/yr, subducting at the Alaska-Aleutians trench about 125 km to the southeast of the earthquake.